reservemedia/frontend-codetest/readme.md

 The city detail page should display additional weather information for the chosen city.
 The header on the detail page should change to display the name of the city with a close icon to go back to the main list.
 The [FAB button](https://material.google.com/components/buttons-floating-action-button.html) should not be displayed on the city detail page.

 There should be a snapshot of today with information about the current weather, as well as a future six-day forecast.

+The background color of the city detail page should be dynamically determined based on the city's current weather, just like on the landing page.

 ### Additional Criteria